Jackaed/UKSCC-Submission/minivite-submission/README.md

 I split the loop into two as I was worried about race-conditions.
 I wanted the ssz reduction to be safe from race conditions but the `ssizes` initialisation is naturally free from race conditions.

+We could have replaced as the fist for loop to take advantage of TBB's [`concurrent_vector`](https://oneapi-src.github.io/oneTBB/main/tbb_userguide/concurrent_vector_ug.html) but we did not end up doing this.

 ### Data structure optimisation